Stand with communities

 Tiwi Senior Lawman, Dennis Tipakalippa, took Santos to court, arguing that Santos failed to properly consult the Munupi Clan about its plans to drill the Barossa gas field.
 Traditional Owners told the court that the project posed a risk to food sources and continuous spiritual connection to Sea Country that has endured for millennia.
 He won.

-Youth Verdict’s landmark challenge to Clive Palmer’s coal mine
+Youth Verdict’s historic win over Clive Palmer’s coal mine

 The Galilee Coal Project is a proposed thermal coal mine that would contribute up to 2 billion tonnes of greenhouse gases over the life of the mine.